TweedBeetle/Mimic/README.md

 # Mimic
-Creating image reproductions from polygons through evolutionary programming
+This was a project aimed at creating image reproductions using polygons through evolutionary optimisation of polygon parameters.